Cryptographic fundamentals

 Further information on the United States’ Commercial National Security Algorithm Suite is available from the United States’ National Security Agency.

-Further information on post-quantum cryptographic algorithms can be found in ASD’s Planning for Post-Quantum Cryptography publication.
+Further information on planning for the transition to post-quantum cryptography can be found in ASD’s Planning for Post-Quantum Cryptography publication.

 ASD-Approved Cryptographic Protocols